 - Create an enabling road infrastructure to facilitate trade.
-Efforts to fund some of the road infrastructure projects through Public-Private Partnerships is critical. - Partner with National Government in levelling the playing field for MSEs to address competition and unfair trade practices among MSEs, and collaborate with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods.
+Efforts to fund some of the road infrastructure projects through Public Private Partnerships is critical. - Partner with National Government in levelling the playing field for MSEs to address competition and unfair trade practices among MSEs; collaborate with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods. - Collaborate with the AGPO secretariat to promote and enhance sensitization of MSEs on this affirmative action to increase uptake.